Archival Language Materials

 There are no remaining fluent speakers of Wiyot (no one alive today grew up speaking Wiyot as their first language).
 However, there is a great deal of documentation of the Wiyot language that was compiled when the language was still spoken natively.
 These materials include written word lists, texts, and grammatical descriptions dating from the late 1800s to the 1960s, as well as audio recordings of songs, words and phrases, and narrative texts from the 1950s to 1960s.
-Here is a sample of what some of the written materials look like.

 Complete Picture of the Language